DahianaMC/Kickstarter-Analysis/README.md

 •	Launch Date.

-•	Duration of the campaign
+•	Duration of the campaign.

 •	Evaluate the goals that were successful with goals campaign higher than $45000 (include aspects mentioned above) to make more similar campaigns in the future.